The Power Of Retail Shelf Advertising

 Wobblers

-Wobblers help to quickly grab attention and draw in passing customers to your retail shelf display.
+Wobblers draw attention to your retail shelf display.

 Shop shelf wobblers

 Retail wobblers project from shelving, jumping out at customers and grabbing their attention.
-Although some types can be fixed in a certain position, they gained their name from the way they wobble gently in a slight breeze.
+Some types can be fixed in a certain position.
+However, their name refers to the way they tend to wobble gently in a slight breeze.

 Talkers

-Talkers are normally used to add promotional details to your retail shelving and racking.
+Talkers add promotional details to your retail shelving and racking.

 Shop shelf talkers